 - No missed payments or late payment penalties

-If you would like to start paying your rates by direct debit, then complete the Direct Debit Form and send it in to your local council office.
+If you would like to start paying your rates by direct debit, then complete the online Direct Debit Form and submit it to your local council office.

 You can arrange an automatic payment from your bank account to us.
 You will need to ensure the amount that you set it up for will clear your quarterly rates balance or you may incur a late payment penalty.

 To start paying by automatic payment, simply fill in the Automatic Payment Form and drop it into your bank.